evaneliasyoung/steam-py/README.md

 # steam
 A Python API for Steam userdata
+The time from profile request to usable data is ≈ 3 seconds

 ## Installation
 1. First download this git
 2. Change to the steam directory